Surgeon Cognitive Dashboard — Case Study

 Data & provenance.

-We use (a) synthetic sessions produced by the same code paths as the live app (seeded; 10–30 min, 50–100 Hz raw) and (b) replayable demo logs exported from the dashboard.
+I use (a) synthetic sessions produced by the same code paths as the live app (seeded; 10–30 min, 50–100 Hz raw) and (b) replayable demo logs exported from the dashboard.
 All analyses in this page use time-stamped streams (UTC, ms).

 Signals & sampling.